rjfinn/starterkit-tutorials-bak/tutorials/cellular-iot-button.md

 4. Deploy it to set the endpoints using the ![alt text](../images/Deploy.jpg "Deploy") button.
 5. Open the Endpoints tab and you'll see something like this:
 ![alt text](../images/ButtonsFlow.jpg "Buttons Flow")
-6. If you haven't alraedy, assemble the hardware for for your AT&T IoT Starter Kit.
+6. If you haven't already, assemble the hardware for for your AT&T IoT Starter Kit.
  ⋅⋅*The shield goes on top with the micro USB ports all facing the same direction.
 The SIM card is inserted with the metal leads facing down.
+- ⋅⋅*
-⋅⋅*Only the power USB cable is required once the device is operational.
+Only the power USB cable is required once the device is operational.
 That requires 5V-2.4A provided by the USB plug in your kit.
  ⋅⋅*The USB serial cable plugs into your computer for transferring the program and monitoring the serial output.

 ![alt text](../images/KitCables.jpg "Kit Cables")
 7. Log into the [ARM mbed online IDE](https://developer.mbed.org/compiler/) (create an account if you don't have one).
 8. Import the [ATT_Cellular_IoT_Button](https://developer.mbed.org/users/rfinn/code/ATT_Cellular_IOT_Button/) template program.